andyhsu3/CellyBot/README.md

 - Prepare for contributing to or building larger-scale projects in the future.

 # Current Features
+- Welcome messages for members who have joined the server.
+- Leave messages for members who have left the server.

 # Planned Features
+- Connecting Riot Games API to pull ranked information for specific players.

 # Why This Project Matters
 Building Celly Bot represents a significant step in my journey as a developer.
 By working on this bot, I am: